arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ## Running the application locally WITHOUT Docker

 The example application is a simple application.
-It gives you the ability to submit comments and read back past submitted comments.
+It provides two APIs.
+One is to submit simple comments.
+The other is to display all comments that have been submitted.
 The comments are saved to a PostgreSQL database.

 The following will walk through how to build and run the application locally, without involving Docker or Heroku.